Red Skull: Johann Shmidt

-World War II era

 Johann Shmidt was born in a village in Germany to Hermann Shmidt and Martha Shmidt.
 His mother died in childbirth, and his father blamed Johann for her death.
 Johann's father tried to drown the baby, only to be stopped by the attending doctor; he later committed suicide, leaving Johann an orphan.
 The doctor took Johann to an orphanage, where the child led a lonely existence.
 Johann ran away from the orphanage when he was 7 years old and lived on the streets as a beggar and thief.
 As he grew older, he worked at various menial jobs but spent most of his time in prison for crimes ranging from vagrancy to theft.
 The Skull's real name of Johann Shmidt was not revealed in his Golden Age and Silver Age appearances.
 As a young man, Shmidt was from time to time employed by a Jewish shopkeeper, whose daughter Esther was the only person who had treated Shmidt kindly up to that point.
 Seized with passion for Esther, Schmidt tried to force himself upon her, only for her to reject him.
-In unthinking fury, Schmidt murdered her.
+In unthinking fury, Shmidt murdered her.
 Shmidt fled the scene in terror but also felt ecstatic joy in committing his first murder.
 In killing Esther, he had given vent to the rage at the world that had been building up in him throughout his young life.

 According to the official version of the story told by the Red Skull and the Nazis, Shmidt met Hitler while working as a bellhop in a hotel.
 This occurred during his late teens, around the same time that the Nazi Party gained power in Germany.
 Shmidt wound up serving Hitler's rooms at the hotel.
 By chance, Shmidt was present by bringing refreshments when the Führer was furiously scolding an officer for letting a spy escape, during which Hitler declared that he could create a better National Socialist out of the bellhop.
 Looking closely at the youth and sensing his dark inner nature, Hitler decided to act on his words and recruited Shmidt.
 In the miniseries Red Skull: Incarnate, it has been revealed that Shmidt actually engineered his meeting with the Führer with himself disguised as a bellhop, tricking his fellow orphan Dieter into trying to kill Hitler and then taking this opportunity to save Hitler's life.